lsst/dp0_lsst_io/docs/delegate-resources/portal-usabilitytest-answerkey.rst

 Step 1.
 Query the DP0.2 Object catalog
 ======================================

 1.1.
-Next to “LSST DP0.2 DC2 Tables”, choose the Table Collection to be “dp02_dc2_catalogs” (left drop-down menu) and the Table to be “dp02_dc2_catalogs.Object” (right drop-down menu).
+Click on "DP0.2 Catalogs" tab on the top, ensure Table Collection is “dp02_dc2_catalogs” (left drop-down menu) and the Table is “dp02_dc2_catalogs.Object” (right drop-down menu).

 1.2.
-Under “Enter Constraints”, enter the coordinates “55.75, -32.27” for “Coords or Obj Name”.
+Under “Enter Constraints”, enter the coordinates “55.75, -32.27” for “Coordinates or Object Name”.
 Next to “Radius”, from the drop down menu choose “arcminutes” and then enter “15”.

 1.3.
 Select the output columns “coord_ra”, “coord_dec”, “g_psfFlux” “g_calibFlux” and “g_extendedness” and “detect_isPrimary”.
 Click on the filter icon to show only the selected columns.